Renting with Pets – Where Do I Stand?

 It is also highly likely there will be clauses for vaccination and a requirement for regular flea and tick treatment.
 In addition, it will be the responsibility of renters to take out insurance against damage by pets.

-Additionally, tenants with pets may have to agree to more property inspections, than those without pets.
+On top of this, tenants with pets, may have to agree to more property inspections, than those without pets.
 Landlord Law Services recommends quarterly inspections which many tenants may consider to be too intrusive.

 Will my landlord be able to prevent me from keeping a pet?

 As we have mentioned, the proposals for changes regarding renting with pets, are not yet embedded in law.
 Instead, it surrounds a Model Tenancy Agreement that landlords may, or may not, subscribe to.
-Those landlords that choose to follow the guidance set out in the MTA should abide by clause C3.5 as follows:-
+The guidance set out in the MTA means landlords should abide by clause C3.5 as follows:-

 *A tenant must seek prior written consent of the landlord should they wish to keep pets, or other animals at the property.
 A landlord must not unreasonably withhold, or delay, a request from the tenant without considering the request on its own merits.